 Be as complete as you can with the details, as it will help border agents explain any regulations or alerts you need to know in various parts of the country.

-If you are planning a lengthy RV trip across Mexico that will exceed 180 days, you must secure a travel visa.
+You must secure a travel visa if you are planning a lengthy RV trip across Mexico that will exceed 180 days.

 #7 – Health Inspection for Pets

 If you are traveling into Mexico with pets, you’ll need to provide proof to the border agents that they are in good health via an inspection at the border.

 You can find the full listing of rules through the link above.
 However, expect to take your domestic cat(s) or dog(s) to the Mexican Animal and Plant Health Inspection Office (OISA) at the border, where officials working with SENASICA will check them and give them a pass if they are healthy.

 IMPORTANT: Pets must come to the inspection office in a clean cage, and you can only bring along enough food to feed the animal for arrival day.

 While no longer a requirement to enter Mexico, you should still bring along records of current pet vaccinations against rabies in the event your pet bites anyone during your stay.

 Please note that Mexican police and authorities at checkpoints do not allow dogs to sit in the front of any vehicle, so you may need to retrain your pet so it doesn’t cause problems during your RV trip.